stakater/stakater-docs/docs/content/sre/registry/registry.md

 ## Usage

 For CI/CD `openshift-pipelines` are the recommended approach since they are cloud-native, declarative and faster, along with other benefits.
-For integration of `OpenShift image registry` with `OpenShift pipelines` kindly go through the documenation of `Pipelines` and `Deploying Delivery Pipeline` document.
+For integration of `OpenShift image registry` with `OpenShift pipelines` kindly go through the documentation of `Pipelines` and `Deploying Delivery Pipeline` document.

 They are fully compatible with other CI/CD tools as well and can be configured based on how they are being accessed.